icure/medtech-docs/sdks/quick-start/node-js-quick-start.md

 You need to add these information in your newly created Node.JS Server App.
 For  this, rename the `.env.default` file to  `.env` and complete the values of the corresponding variables.

-You may also provide a few other environment variables which are all optional:
+Here is the list of a few other optional environment variables you can configure:
 - the **PARENT_HEALTHCARE_PARTY_PUBLIC_KEY**, RSA public key of your parent organisation, in case you already generated cryptographic keys for your parent organisation in the past.
 - the **PARENT_HEALTHCARE_PARTY_PRIVATE_KEY**, RSA private key of your parent organisation, in case you already generated cryptographic keys for your parent organisation in the past
-- the **HOST**, host to use to start your Node.JS server (127.0.0.1 by default),
+- the **HOST**, host to use to start your Node.JS server (Default is 127.0.0.1),
-- the **PORT** , the port to use to start your Node.JS server (3000 by default),
+- the **PORT** , the port to use to start your Node.JS server (Default is 3000),
-- the **LOCAL_STORAGE_LOCATION**, the path to your local storage file (./scratch/localStorage by default)
+- the **LOCAL_STORAGE_LOCATION**, the path to your local storage file (Default is ./scratch/localStorage)

 ### Start your Node.JS Server